The Best Savings Accounts of May 2023

 If you’ve got at least $10,000 to deposit, UFB Direct offers a high-interest savings account that could keep you quite happy over the long haul.

-But until you reach that threshold, it’s best to look at other options.
+But until you reach that threshold, looking at other options is best.

 About the bank